kuanalex/ups/ups_530_to_531_upgrade.md

 If the kafka controller and broker pods are in CrashLoopBackOff status, check the pod logs for OOMKilled status, and if required, increase the memory via the KafkaNodePool

+**Note**: Scale down the Data Governor operator in ups-wx-operators namespace, then proceed with the following steps

 For the broker KafkaNodePool
 ```bash
 oc patch kafkanodepool <wo-wa-1234-ibm-abcd-broker> -n ups-wx-operands --type=merge -p '{"spec":{"resources":{"limits":{"memory":"8Gi"},"requests":{"memory":"8Gi"}}}}'